-Mike Marcucci is an experienced, first-chair trial lawyer who has advocated on behalf of clients facing complex, often novel, financial and corporate governance issues.
+Mike Marcucci is an experienced, first-chair trial lawyer who has advocated on behalf of clients facing tricky, often novel, financial, commercial, and corporate governance issues.
+Mike also represents clients in complex litigation arising out of cybersecurity incidents such as ransomware attacks.
 He has tried matters concerning misappropriation of corporate opportunities, breach of fiduciary duty, fraudulent conveyance, unfair and deceptive trade practices, the Employee Retirement Income Security Act (ERISA), executive severance agreements, and bond trading.
 Mike has served as a first chair in a bankruptcy adversary proceeding and a contested corporate dissolution hearing.
-He has considerable experience litigating matters involving structured financial products and the duties of indenture trustees.
+He has considerable experience litigating matters involving structured financial products.

-Mike has argued a number of dispositive motions, including motions to dismiss in securities class actions, merger disputes, and residential mortgage-backed securities (RMBS) litigation, and taken or defended dozens of depositions.
-He has tried an ERISA case to a successful verdict, winning a judgment that the client's board of directors had discretion to decide the claimant's entitlement to benefits.
-Mike has litigated matters involving residential mortgage-backed securities, antitrust, corporate governance, accounting fraud, and minority shareholder rights.
+Mike has argued a number of dispositive motions, including motions to dismiss in securities class actions, merger disputes, and residential mortgage-backed securities (RMBS) litigation, and has taken or defended dozens of depositions.
+He has tried an ERISA case to a successful verdict.
+Mike has litigated matters involving residential mortgage-backed securities, antitrust, corporate governance, accounting fraud, and minority shareholder rights, among others.
+Mike has also successfully resolved commercial and cyber disputes without litigation.

 The following represents experience prior to joining Jones Day: